interplaydc/interplaydc.github.io/_events/2025-03-01-open-gathering.md

 witness the entire time.
 The offering time is oriented more toward experienced InterPlayers, so newcomers may wish to wait until they have experienced a few InterPlay gatherings before coming to the Offerings.
-However, participants who are newer to Interplay may be inspired by the wide variety of offerings, play-ideas and improvisational scenarios that more experienced InterPlayers may bring up.
+However, participants who are newer to InterPlay may be inspired by the wide variety of offerings, play-ideas and improvisational scenarios that more experienced InterPlayers may bring up.
 Newcomers are encouraged and invited to experience the essence of play that each Open Gathering explores!